 User Reviews for Glatopa to treat Multiple Sclerosis

 Glatopa has an average rating of 4.3 out of 10 from a total of 7 ratings for the treatment of Multiple Sclerosis.
-29% of users who reviewed this medication reported a positive effect, while 43% reported a negative effect.
+29% of reviewers reported a positive experience, while 43% reported a negative experience.

 “I was completely stable on Copaxone for years, with no progression, until Cigna made me switch to Glatopa.
 After several weeks on Glatopa I began having severe symptoms, including numbness and tingling in my extremities, difficulty using my hands, clumsiness in one foot, and difficulty thinking.
 I am afraid and wish I had never tried this drug.”